The Difference Between Concept

 thought before because there's so much crossover between the

 disciplines.
-Plus, the role of concept artist is something that has
+Plus, the roles are something that have

 rapidly evolved over the last 20 years, so just when you felt you could